saratpiridi/AI-DataSets/README.md

 You can use these datasets to:

-* Train machine learning models
+- Train machine learning models
-* Evaluate decision-making systems
+- Evaluate decision-making systems
-* Build agent-based AI applications
+- Build conversational and agent-based AI applications
-* Benchmark automation workflows
+- Benchmark automation and policy workflows

 Each dataset folder contains detailed usage instructions.